devnaiara/devnaiara/README.md

 # 👋 Hi, I’m @devnaiara

 - 👀 I’m interested in technology, programming, and discovering creative solutions for real-world challenges.
-- 🌱 I’m currently learning **Systems Analysis and Development** and exploring new frameworks and tools in software development.
 - 💞️ I’m looking to collaborate on projects that combine technology and creativity, especially those that promote learning and innovation.
 - 📫 How to reach me: devnaiara@gmail.com
 - ⚡ Fun fact: I love riding bicycles, listening to 80's music, and spending my free time at parks, museums, and exhibitions. 🚲🎶🌳🖼️